 The Psy.D. program is designed to be completed in five years.
 It requires all students to be enrolled on a full-time basis for four years of coursework.
 Students complete a dissertation and one-year, full-time predoctoral internship before the doctoral degree is granted.

 For an overview of the program’s policies and procedures, please click here.

 Accredited as a Program in Clinical Psychology by the Commission on Accreditation of the American Psychological Association.
+The program’s next site visit will be in 2028.
 Questions related to the program’s accredited status should be directed to the following:

 Cohort Model and Student Groups

 Our program is relatively small, with 12-14 students entering each fall.
 We operate on a cohort model, meaning students take most of their courses with the group entering the same time they do.

 All Psy.D. students are automatically members of the Psychology Graduate Student Alliance (PGSA) and have opportunities for participation in other student groups as well.

 Clinical Training, Internships, and Assistantships